eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 The tictactoe directory now contains two new files, `tictactoe.wasm` and `tictactoe.abi`.

 ### Deploy to the Testnet
-Follow this link for a guide on [deploying smart contracts on the EOSIO Testnet.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#smart-contract-deployment)
+Follow this link for a guide on [deploying smart contracts on the Antelope Testnet.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#smart-contract-deployment)

-Go to the EOSIO Testnet [Deploy](https://testnet.eos.io/deployment "Testnet - deploy") page:
+Go to the Antelope Testnet [Deploy](https://testnet.eos.io/deployment "Testnet - deploy") page:

 ![Testnet deploy screen](images/tictactoe/testnet-deploy.png "Testnet Title Panel - Deploy")